 The Outdoor Recreation Working Group is a collaboration of trails associations and recreation organizations coming together to share resources, prioritize needs, and promote outdoor activities in the Applegate Valley.
 Members of this group are interested in expanding and improving access to outdoor recreational opportunities, including the Applegate River, regional trails, and enhancing our local parks.
 They are also coordinating to develop outdoor recreation services, infrastructure, and outreach materials, such as a comprehensive trails and recreation map, and opportunities to engage the community to build volunteer work forces that will help build, maintain trails, and steward projects in our community parks.

-Members of this group include, but are not limited to, the Applegate Partnership & Watershed Council, Applegate Trails Association, BLM- Provolt Recreation Site, the Provolt Volunteer Team, Jackson County Parks, the Cantrall Buckley Park Enhancement Committee, Siskiyou Uplands Trail Association, Wellington Wildlands Council, McKee Bridge Historical Society, and the Williams Community Forest Project.
+Members of this group include, but are not limited to, the Applegate Partnership & Watershed Council, Applegate Trails Association, BLM- Provolt Recreation Site, the Provolt Volunteer Team, Jackson County Parks and the Cantrall Buckley Park Enhancement Committee, Pacifica, Siskiyou Uplands Trail Association, Wellington Wildlands Council, McKee Bridge Historical Society, and the Williams Community Forest Project.

 In April 2021, the Applegate Valley Artist Network (now called The Arts Working Group) was reinvigorated and continues to grow thanks to the participation of several local artists.
 As an offshoot of the Business Network, local artists have formed a unique group to support and address their own specific needs.
 The Working Group includes performance artists, woodworkers, graphic designers, visual and textile artists and more.
 Some goals that this working group is moving towards are: increased connection with Applegate Valley wineries and existing events, a shared makers’ and/or gallery space, arts workshops, open studio tours and collaboration with local art galleries.